fiskeben/meetjestad-monitor/README.md

 All of these values can be found on the domain's page in Mailgun.

-The API key must be set as an environment variable called `MEETJESCRAPER_MAILGUN_API_KEY`.
+Put the API key in a file on disk
+(remember to limit access to it) and set the `mailer.secretPath` to the path.
-If you leave it out, mails are printed to the log.
+If you leave the secret out, mails are printed to the log.
 This can be useful for testing.

 ### Firestore

-To give the service access to Firestore you need to set up a service account keep the config file in the same folder as the binary.
+To give the service access to Firestore you need to set up a service account.
+Keep the config file in the same folder as the binary.
 Name the file `serviceaccount.json`.

 The service requires two collections: